1. Home

 Forums allow for a shared space where students may have discussions with each other, answer questions related to the content and engage with one another to foster collaboration and peer to peer interaction.
 Forums give students the ability to compare answers with their peers, answer each other’s questions, providing transparency for students.
 You can also monitor forums for common misconceptions.

-With this in mind, Moodle Forums is recommended for formative assessment.
+With this in mind, Moodle Forums are recommended for formative assessment.
 The forum settings allow for individual reflections, small group discussions, and the presentation of findings (group or individual) on a case study.
 The forum space lends itself to a range of applications, all of which allow the teacher to assess contributions, replies, analysis and depth of understanding of a concept, task or question.

 Forums may be used as a non-graded activity type to encourage discussion or may also be graded based on a number of criteria or marking rubric.
 Forums can also be graded on student participation and engagement.